zq99/RandomDistributionTracker/README.md

 ## Output

-This is what get printed to the Console window when the above code is run:
+This is what gets printed to the Console window when the above code is run:

 ```
 > distribution, frequency, total, mean, std_dev, variance,min, max